whoenig44/Professional_README_Generator_App/README.md

 ## Installation

-Download the source code from the Github Repo and run 'npm run start'
+Just download this source code to your local machine and run 'npm run start'

 ## Usage

-Located on the Github page
+Use for all README file needs creating new README's for new applications

 ## Contributing

-sdf
+All questions may be directed to whoenig44 on Github.com

 ## Tests

-sdf
+If npm i has already been run, feel free to use npm run dev to run the README Generator App

 ## License